aleenMoha/model-to-predict-student-s-marks/README.md

 - A scatter plot of **Actual vs Predicted** on the test set.
 - A coefficient table (sorted) to highlight most influential features.

-> Exact numbers depend on your CSV and preprocessing outcome.

 ---